Shivakumar-hm/Java/README.md

 2 types:

 1. Checked Exceptions. --> Exceptions which are identified by the java compiler.
+    Examples: IOException, FileNotFoundException, InterruptedException etc..,
-2. Unchecked Exceptions. --> Exceptions which are not identified by the java compiler.
+3. Unchecked Exceptions. --> Exceptions which are not identified by the java compiler.
+    Examples: ArithmeticException, NullPointerException, NumberFormatException, ArrayIndexOutofBoundException, etc..,